 The balancing effects of CBD oil can vary from person-to-person.
 For those who notice awakening or relaxing effects, how quickly they arrive and how long they last will also vary depending on factors like your CBD serving size, how you take your CBD, and your body size.

-The full effects of CBD may only remain for 4-12 hours, depending on method of use.
+The full effects of CBD may only remain for 4-12 hours, depending on the method of use.
 Some prefer to take multiple servings of CBD oil throughout the day to better ensure a more constant level of cannabinoids in the body.

-Whether or not you feel any of these effects after taking your CBD oil supplement, CBD will continue to interact with your body’s receptors to promote balance for as long as the compounds remain in your systems.
+Whether or not you feel any of these effects after taking your CBD oil product, CBD will continue to interact with your body’s receptors to promote balance for as long as the compounds remain in your systems.

 Drug Test and THC Considerations

 In most cases, hemp-derived CBD oil will not be detected by a drug test.
 Federally legal in the United States, hemp CBD oil naturally contains only trace levels of tetrahydrocannabinol (THC), the intoxicating compound associated with marijuana that causes a high.

 Most drug tests are designed to check for the presence of cannabis look specifically for THC or its main metabolite, 11-nor-delta9-caboxy-THC (THC-COOH), and not CBD.